 - increased or decreased appetite

 - inability to enjoy yourself or find humor in things

-If you have five or more of these symptoms, it's important to talk to your doctor.
+If you have five or more of these symptoms, it’s important to talk to your doctor.
 They may want to prescribe a medication to help alleviate your depression.
-It's important to find the right medication, because many antidepressants can interfere with medications you may already be taking for your COPD.
-Two medications that are commonly used for those with COPD are sertraline (Zoloft) or citalopram (Celexa).
-It's important to know that it takes as long as three weeks for an anti-depressive medication to take full effect.
+It’s essential to find the right medication for you because many antidepressants can interfere with medications you may already take for your COPD.

 Therapy for COPD-Related Depression

 Besides medication, many people who suffer from depression find relief by seeing a mental health specialist.
-There are many forms of therapy, both individual and group, that can help you learn how to cope with your disease and begin to adapt to a “new version” of you.
-Get a reference from your pulmonologist or primary care doctor—they may know of a mental health professional who has experience working with COPD patients.
+Individual therapy and group therapy can help you learn how to cope with your disease and adapt to your life with COPD.
+Get a reference from your pulmonologist or primary care doctor.
+They may know of a mental health professional who has experience working with COPD patients.

-Support groups may also be beneficial for those with COPD who are experiencing depression.
-Being in a setting with others who are facing many of the same problems can help you to feel less alone.
+Support groups may also be beneficial for people with COPD who are experiencing depression.
+Being in a setting with others who are facing many of the same problems can help you feel less alone.
 You may discover some real life tips and advice for coping by talking to others.
-You don't have to live with depression.
-With the right combination of treatments, you'll be better able to cope with your COPD and get down to the business of living.
+With the right combination of treatments, you’ll be better able to cope with your COPD.

 A variety of online support groups are also available for people with COPD.
 A quick search on the Internet can give you many options.
 Many of these popular sites have forums or discussion groups where members can share their feelings to an understanding group of peers.
 Remember that you aren’t the first person to feel this way.
 Talking with someone from the comfort of your home can be a great first step to reaching out for help with depression.

 What’s the Takeaway?